nMaax/danteGPT/README.md

 A simple GPT to produce Dante Alighieri's Divina Commedia text like.
 Inspired by Karpathy's [minGPT](https://github.com/karpathy/minGPT).

-this repo provides both the transformer based implementation, both a naive FFNN transformer-free model as a baseline to compare results.
+This repo provides both the transformer based implementation, both a naive FFNN transformer-free model as a baseline to compare results.

+The Transformer is "hand-made" (no use of torch.nn.Transformers), for educational purposes.

 Code to scrape the original italian text is provided.